Robin Leach: Career

 On 10 February 1995, Leach played himself in a special appearance on the American family sitcom Boy Meets World in Season 2, episode 17 entitled "On the Air".
 In the episode, he appears to present Eric Matthews with a check for $10 million; however, the delivery is a misunderstanding as it is actually intended for his neighbor, Dorothy Muldoon.
 Leach hosted The Surreal Life: Fame Games on VH1 in 2007.
 He also served as the public address announcer for the 2010 NASCAR Sprint Cup race at Las Vegas Motor Speedway.

 From 1999, he resided in Las Vegas.
 He wrote for the Las Vegas Sun and the daily VegasDeluxe.com website from 2008 through June 2016, when he was hired by Sheldon Adelson's Las Vegas Review-Journal.

 Leach appeared in the 2006 documentary film Maxed Out, which chronicled the rise of the credit card industry in the United States and the concurrent increased personal debt among working-class people.
 Leach remarked, "Nobody would watch Lifestyles of the Poor and Unknown".
 The comment was highlighted by a review in The Baltimore Sun.
 Leach also appeared with his wife in an episode of Celebrity Wife Swap, in which he swapped wives with Eric Roberts.

 Leach appeared in the Vice Channel series Most Expensivest, with the rapper 2 Chainz.
 The episode (#5) aired in late 2017 and was titled "Viva Las Vegas".
 It included a scene with Leach and 2 Chainz eating blinis with caviar and syrup.
 Leach also narrated parts of the episode.

 Personal life and death

 Robin married Judith Desser in 1968, and they divorced in 1977.
-He had three sons—Steven, Gregg and Rick.
+He had three sons.
+From 1988 to 1991, he was involved in a relationship with A-Team actress Judith Ledford, and they were photographed together quite often at public appearances.

-On 20 November 2017, Leach had a stroke while on vacation in Cabo San Lucas.
+On 20 November 2017, Leach suffered a stroke while on vacation in Cabo San Lucas.
 He had another stroke on 20 August 2018, and died under hospice care in Las Vegas on 24 August, at age 76.